T-DXd May Be the Preferred ADC in HR+/HER2– Breast Cancer

 Based on prior data, she expressed that T-DXd is generally used as the first ADC option in the HR-positive population and that sacituzumab govitecan is typically used as the first option in TNBC.
 Furthermore, she iterated that both patient populations have the option to receive a different ADC in later lines of treatment.

-In terms of the TROPiCS-02 studies, which showed sacituzumab govitecan could be effective in [patients with] HR-positive [disease], we [also] have data to support them in the triple-negative population.
+In terms of the TROPiCS-02 study, which showed sacituzumab govitecan could be effective in [patients with] HR-positive [disease], we [also] have data to support them in the triple-negative population.
 For sacituzumab govitecan in [patients with] HR-positive [disease], the progression-free survival wasn’t as long as [with T-DXd], but they were more heavily treated.
 For the most part, most people are using [T-DXd] first in our HR-positive [populations], but they can still get sacituzumab govitecan.

-There is also a new ADC as well; a third ADC in that population.
-In the [TNBC population], there are so much more data for sacituzumab [govitecan].
+There is also a new ADC as well: a third ADC in that population.
+In the [TNBC population], there are much more data for sacituzumab [govitecan].
 For the most part, people are using sacituzumab [govitecan] first for our [TNBC populations], but they can still get T-DXd later in their treatment.

 References